Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

     - Some of the structure of the JS code came from a coder on a Youtube video found [her](https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=559s)

     - Styling of the buttons was taken from the Love Maths Project.

+    - Modal box was taken from W3school.

+    - Dark Mode button was taken from W3shcool.

 - ## Content